 14 June St. Johns River State College to Add Advanced Manufacturing Program June 14, 2018 By Laura Pavlus News workforce, workforce development, training , skills, manufacturing, aviation, robotics, advanced manufacturing, St. Johns River State College, SJRSC, DEO, Department of Economic Opportunity, Florida Job Growth Grant Fund, economic development, workforce training, skilled workforce 0 Clay Today - June 14, 2018 - read full article here St. Johns River State College to Add Advanced Manufacturing Program St. Johns River State College will use a $1.38 million grant to establish an advanced manufacturing training program at the school.
 As part of the Governor’s Florida Job Growth Grant program, the new degree program will train students to be part of the next generation of engineering technicians.
 The new programs will include an Associate in Science program as well as college credit certificate programs in mechatronics and robotics as well as non-degree training for production technicians.
 According to the Florida Chamber Foundation “By The Numbers” report, “Manufacturing continues to be a leader in helping Florida diversify its economy and create new jobs.
 Florida’s manufacturing has grown 3.4 percent over the last year.
 And in the last four years, Florida’s manufacturing has continued to grow at a rate more than three times higher than the nation overall.”
 SJR State President Joe Pickens said he is grateful for the role the college gets to play in preparing students for new jobs in this field.
 The Associate in Science in Engineering Technology will prepare students for employment in advanced manufacturing as process and production technicians, industrial machinery mechanics, quality assurance technicians, programmable logic control technicians and operators, and industrial engineering technicians.
 The core classes of the engineering technology program align with the national Manufacturing Skill Standards Council Production Technician Certification.
 The mechatronics certificate program is part of the Engineering Technology degree program and the Advanced Manufacturing specialization designed to prepare students for positions in industrial engineering, maintenance and technology.
 The mechatronics certificate program, part of the Engineering Technology degree program and the Advanced Manufacturing specialization, is designed to prepare students for employment in the areas of industrial engineering, maintenance and technology or provides supplemental training for persons previously or currently employed in these occupations.
 The content includes instruction in advanced manufacturing equipment maintenance techniques, operation of various industrial components, tools and instrumentation, quality and control testing, material handling protocols, robotics applications, hydraulics and pneumatics.
 Upon completion of this program, the student will be able to install, maintain and troubleshoot automated environments, general robot systems and simulators.
 Core classes and non-degree boot camps will begin this fall and will be taught on SJR State’s Palatka campus.
 Expansion of course and program offerings is planned for the Clay County campus in 2019.
 For more information, contact TechEd@sjrstate.edu or call 386-312-4259.
 Related St. Johns River State College Awarded Funding to Expand Advanced Manufacturing and Robotics Training Program St. Johns River State College awarded $1,383,237 to expand an advanced manufacturing and robotics training program that will support local manufacturing training, economic development and job growth for Clay, Putnam and St. Johns counties.
 Clay Supports Manufacturing Sector with Workforce Initiative A partnership between St. Johns River State College, Clay Economic Development Corporation, Clay School District Career and Technical Education, and local manufacturing sector business partners is working to create a Production Technician Certificate to give workers an entry point into the field.
+Manufacturing Thriving in Northeast Florida Some 1,500 manufacturing companies can’t be wrong.
+Those with solid business models are thriving across Northeast Florida in a wide variety of industries, planted in a region with exceptional transportation and logistics, served by a deep, energetic workforce.
 How Florida CEOs See the State's Future Shaping Up Creating Florida 2030 involves research that’s meant to stimulate strategic thinking about Florida’s future.
 On these pages you’ll find a summary of the results of a survey of 100 of the state’s leading CEOs.
 We expected advice — which we got — and regularly heard “right direction.”
 Even we were surprised, though, by the overwhelming exuberance of Florida CEOs.
 Leaders Welcome State's Economic Development Chief GREEN COVE SPRINGS – With a focus on bringing more high-paying jobs to Clay County, economic development leaders, business leaders, elected officials and others recently hosted a county tour for the head of Enterprise Florida Inc. Florida Named No. 2 Best State for Business The best place to do business in the United States is Texas, followed by No. 2 Florida and, in a tie, No. 3 North Carolina and South Carolina, according to Chief Executive’s 2018 “Best and Worst States for Business.”
-Forterra Plans New Local Jobs in Manufacturing As many as 150 new labor jobs could be coming to Clay County’s Forterra factory by 2019, including 50 jobs by this January.
 Showing 0 Comment Comments are closed.